gsoft-inc/wl-extensions-mongo/README.md

 ## Logging and distributed tracing

-**GSoft.Extensions.Mongo** supports modern logging with `ILogger` and log level filtering.
+**Workleap.Extensions.Mongo** supports modern logging with `ILogger` and log level filtering.
 MongoDB commands can be logged at the `Debug` level and optionally with their BSON content only if you set `MongoClientOptions.Telemetry.CaptureCommandText` to `true`.

 **Distributed tracing** with OpenTelemetry is also integrated.
 We follow the [semantic conventions for MongoDB](https://opentelemetry.io/docs/specs/semconv/database/mongodb/).
-You can simply observe activities (traces) originating from our `GSoft.Extensions.Mongo` assembly.
+You can simply observe activities (traces) originating from our `Workleap.Extensions.Mongo` assembly.

 We also support distributed tracing with the [Application Insights .NET SDK](https://github.com/microsoft/ApplicationInsights-dotnet).
-To enable this feature, you need to install the additional [GSoft.Extensions.Mongo.ApplicationInsights NuGet package](https://www.nuget.org/packages/GSoft.Extensions.Mongo.ApplicationInsights/).
+To enable this feature, you need to install the additional [Workleap.Extensions.Mongo.ApplicationInsights NuGet package](https://www.nuget.org/packages/Workleap.Extensions.Mongo.ApplicationInsights/).
 Simply use the `.AddApplicationInsights()` on the builder object returned by `services.AddMongo()`:

 ```csharp
 services.AddMongo().AddApplicationInsights();